 Label your seats and sections

-Double-click on a section to open it and see the seats you have created.
+Double-click on a section to open it and see the seats you've created.

 Click on a row of seats.